×

 One of the healthiest greens anyone can add to their plate, broccoli combats arthritis in a couple of ways.
 A major study has shown that broccoli, along with its cruciferous cousins, can protect the joints against the development of arthritis.

-As for treating arthritis after diagnosis, the compound sulforaphane has been shown to slow progression of joint damage in OA.
-With a big helping of vitamin K, vitamin C and calcium to top it off, broccoli is really a superfood for good joint and bone health.
+As for treating arthritis after diagnosis, the compound sulforaphane has been shown to slow the progression of joint damage in OA.
+With a big helping of vitamin K, vitamin C and calcium to top it off, broccoli is a superfood for good joint and bone health.

 7. Tangerines